 What is cyber?
 Definition and examples

-The term ‘cyber’ is an adjective or prefix which means relating to or characteristic of information technology, virtual reality, and computers.
-If I say that today we live in a ‘cyber age,’ I mean an age of computers, virtual reality, or information technology.
+Cyber is an adjective or prefix that means ‘relating to or characteristic of information technology, virtual reality, and computers.’
+If I say that today we live in a ‘cyber age,’ I mean an age of computers, virtual reality, or information technology (IT).

 When cyber is short for ‘cybernetics,’ it refers to the science of communications and automatic control in devices (machines) as well as living things.
 In fact, it originated in the 1980s as an abbreviation of cybernetics.